Hydriuk/BaseGuard/README.md

 ### **Anti-abuse rules**
 #### **GroupHistoryDuration**
 Value is in hours.
-How long a player is still considered part of a group after quitting it.
+How long a player is still considered part of a group by the plugin after quitting it.
 *Example*: `GroupHistoryDuration: 48` : When the player is connected, all groups he has been in for the last 48 hours will not be protected.

+#### **RaidDuration**
+Value is in seconds.
+When a player being raided disconnects, the raiders can continue to raid the base as long as they deal a damage every X seconds.
+If the nobody deals damage to the structures of the disconnected player for the set amount of time, then the protection apply.
+Raiders cannot start a raid if the owner disconnected before they dealt damage to the base.

 #### **ProtectionDuration**
 Value is in hours.
 How long does offline protection lasts